NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

     DEFAULT_FILE_STORAGE = 'custom_storages.MediaStorage'
     ```
 3. Finally, in your Command Line Terminal, run the following command to push the static files to the S3 Bucket - `python3 manage.py collectstatic`

+### Github - Version Control

+### Github and Gitpod

+My site code is deployed on [Github](https://github.com/NeiloErnesto89/FullStack_Django_MS4_MaChine).
+This project was built and tested on the [Gitpod IDE.](https://www.gitpod.io/).
+Which has a base similar to VSCode (which I use for work) so I found it to be suitable and nice to use.
+I had some issues with the ports not closing and so I had to use some linux commands such as `ps aux` to find the PID port number and then `kill <PID>`.
+Other than some minor issues it served its purpose well.

+This site code is deployed on GitHub.
+My code was directly deployed from the master branch.
+I consistently added, committed and pushed my updates via the Gitpod command terminal as often as possible.
+I then deployed the site automatically upon receiving the new commits to the master branch/source.
+The following commands were used for Github push:

+**In the Gitpod Command Terminal**

+- The `git init` to initialise my local repo. command was used
+- Then then `git remote add origin https://github.com/NeiloErnesto89/FullStack_Django_MS4_MaChine.git` command was used to add the new remote repo.
+- Afterward I used the `git push origin master` pushing my code to the master branch.
+- And so after my repo was initlaised, I used the commands: `git add . ` (to add all) or `git add ReadMe` (to add a specific file)
+- And then  the command`git commit -m "initial commit"`(and with every commitfollowed by any comments) to `add` and `commit` files to Github.
+- Then, I would use the `git push origin master` command to push my updated code to the remote Github repository.

 ### Heroku